phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 222757
+#Total Number of Tweets: 706879
-#Number of Clinton Tweets: 210295
+#Number of Trump Tweets: 223071
-#Number of Sanders Tweets: 111187
+#Number of Clinton Tweets: 210570
-#Number of Rubio Tweets: 80755
+#Number of Sanders Tweets: 111334
-#Number of Carson Tweets: 43323
+#Number of Rubio Tweets: 80972
-#Number of Bush Tweets: 37467
+#Number of Carson Tweets: 43388
-#Total Number of Tweets:
+#Number of Bush Tweets: 37544
 ---
 ---